 You can pay per semester, with payments due at the beginning of each semester.

 Why do I need this program?

-In order to receive a Clear Administrative Credential from the State of California, you need to submit a transcript indicating the completion of a Tier II Program.
+In order to receive a Clear Administrative Credential from the State of California, you need to indicate the completion of a Tier II Program.
 Our program will build on the work the candidates complete in the Principal Leadership Institute (PLI).

 What is the time commitment?